abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 the driving forces behind these processes: craving, conceit, and views—the *papañca dhammas*.
-In the Anattalakkhaṇa Sutta—the Discourse on the Characteristic of Not-Self—he outlined these qualities in very simple terms. *Taṇhā* or craving is defined as *etaṃ mama: This is mine.
+In the Anattalakkhaṇa Sutta—the Discourse on the Characteristic of Not-Self—he outlined these qualities in very simple terms. *Taṇhā*, craving, is defined as *etaṃ mama: This is mine.
 This belongs to me.
 This is my ladder, my chopping board, my space.* Next there’s *eso’hamasmi*: the conceit “I am.” *This is what I am.
 I am a person, I am tall, I am short, I am a woman, I am a man, I am